Statement of Purpose

 The Arkansas Wellness Coalition (AWC) shall consist of organizations and key stakeholders with interest in improving the delivery of health care through the use of nationally recognized principles for physician, consumer and employer education.
 Participation in the Coalition may vary according to the current project/activity.

-Each collaborating organization shall commit to support each project and to promote and publicize to its membership.
+Each collaborating organization shall commit to support projects and to promote and publicize materials to its membership.
 Members of the AWC shall meet monthly, or as determined necessary.

 AWC members shall review projects and activities prior to their initiation.
 Topics will be selected by a consensus of the membership.